pygfx/pylinalg/CONVENTIONS.md

 * World space to view space: view matrix
 * View space to NDC/clip space: projection matrix

-In pygfx, every world object has its own model matrix, which encapsulates scale, rotation and translation components.
-World objects are additionally organized hierarchically using parent/child relationships.
-The world matrix is then defined for every world object as follows:
-* If the object has no parent, the world matrix is equal to the model matrix.
-* Otherwise, the world matrix is equal to the multiplication of the model matrix with that of its parent.

 The view and projection matrices are owned by camera objects.
 The view matrix can be acquired by inverting the camera's world matrix.
 The projection matrix is configured independently on the camera and depends on its type (perspective, orthographic).

-Pylinalg provides methods in its functional API to produce all of these matrices.
-Since world matrices are of key interest to users and developers working with pygfx there need to be some conventions in place regarding its axes.
+In addition to the above-mentioned reference frames, pylinalg uses a standardized naming scheme for the axes of a reference frame.
+The convention matches the convention chosen in pygfx:

-* The positive Z axis is the forward direction.
+* The positive Z axis indicates the forward direction.
-* The positive Y axis is the up direction.
-* The positive X axis is the right direction.

-This means that if, for example, you add a car object to a scene, by default it is assumed that the car is facing towards positive Z. Due to the above axis conventions, you can then use `matrix_make_look_at` to easily create a new rotation matrix that makes the car look in another direction.

-For the view matrix:

-* The positive Z axis is the viewing direction.
-* The positive Y axis is the up direction.
+* The positive Y axis indicates the up direction.
-* The positive X axis is the right direction.
+* The positive X axis indicates the right direction.

+This means that gravity is assumed to act along *world*'s negative y-axis.
+Further, a space shuttle will launch forward in its *local* frame, meaning that it will advance in the direction of the local frame's positive z-axis.
+At the same time a launching space shuttle will move up in *world* coordinates, meaning that it's *world* position will change along the positive y-axis.

 For NDC/clip space: